joseph-flinn/site/frontend/posts/engineering-portfolio-management-part1.md

 initiation phase of a portfolio may be the same as the creation of the firm or maybe it comes after the initial idea shows promise and the firm grows to have more than one project.

-During portfolio optimization activities, if a project cannot be tied back to on of the firm's strategic objective, it should be killed immediately.
+During portfolio optimization activities, if a project cannot be tied back to one of the firm's strategic objective, it should be killed immediately.
 Any project that is not in alignment is a waste of investment and is working against the success of the firm.
 A portfolio management system is the key to optimizing a firm's investment towards their strategic objectives.
 Such a system will be